robb-j/chowchow-auth/README.md

 })()
 ```

-## Authentication description
+## Overview

-This module adds endpoints to provide authentication based on the strategies your provide.
+This module adds endpoints to authenticate clients based on the strategies you provide.
 The strategies are based on authenticating the client's email and then signing a
 [jwt](https://jwt.io/) with that email hashed in it.
 Emails are only ever processed during authentication, then the hash is used after that.

+You need to set 2 [environment variables](https://nodejs.org/api/process.html#process_process_env)
+by default:

+- `JWT_SECRET` – A secret value used to sign json web tokens
+- `COOKIE_SECERT` – A secret value used to sign cookies

+Use something like [dotenv](https://npmjs.org/package/dotenv) to load environment variables in from a `.env` file
+and `.gitignore` that `.env` file from your repository.
+If a required variable isn't set, the chowchow will fail to start.

 ### Authentication modes